soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 ## What to expect

-The new Microsoft 365 security center and the new Microsoft 365 compliance center are rolling out beginning in early Febuary 2019 and through March 2019.
+- **Coming soon!** The new Microsoft 365 security center and the new Microsoft 365 compliance center are rolling out beginning in early Febuary 2019 and through March 2019.
 You should have your new security center and compliance center within this timeframe.

-You can expect a smooth transition to the new centers, with redirects happening automatically from the former Office 365 Security & Compliance Center feature areas.
+- **Smooth transition!** You can expect a smooth transition to the new centers, with redirects happening automatically from the former Office 365 Security & Compliance Center feature areas.
 For example, links to security features in the Office 365 Security & Compliance Center will take you to the new Microsoft 365 security center automatically.
 Similarly, links to compliance features in the Office 365 Security & Compliance Center will take you to the new Microsoft 365 compliance center automatically.

-With improved navigation, integrated solutions, and a streamlined experience, you can expect to see and access the information you're most interested in, and take advantage of the powerful security and compliance features of Microsoft 365.
+- **Easy access!** With improved navigation, integrated solutions, and a streamlined experience, you can expect to see and access the information you're most interested in, and take advantage of the powerful security and compliance features of Microsoft 365.